razh/backbone.flashback/README.md

 ---
 Flashback uses [Karma](https://github.com/karma-runner/karma) (v0.10) with the [Jasmine](http://pivotal.github.io/jasmine/) testing framework and [PhantomJS](https://github.com/ariya/phantomjs) for headless testing.

-To run tests with `autoWatch` on, where tests will be executed on file change.
+To run tests with the `autoWatch` option on, where Karma will watch for file changes and run tests automatically:

     karma start